SDS Plus Stone Chisel Set

 Set Hex Key

-A set of hex keys, also known as Allen wrenches, typically consists of a collection of ten individual tools, each featuring a hexagonal-shaped tip at one end.
+A Set Hex Key, also known as Allen wrenches, typically consists of a collection of ten individual tools, each featuring a hexagonal-shaped tip at one end.
 These hex keys are used for turning screws and bolts with hexagonal sockets.
 The set usually includes keys of various sizes, allowing users to choose the appropriate tool for different applications.
 Hex keys are commonly used in tasks involving furniture assembly, bicycle maintenance, automotive repairs, and various other mechanical or DIY projects where hexagonal fasteners are prevalent.
 The set may be made of durable materials such as steel or alloy, providing strength and longevity for repeated use.

 Sharpening Stone